codeslayer-787/reading-notes/301/lesson-notes.md

 ## Partner Power Hour:

-The speaker today was Micha Goebig who spoke about imposter syndrome.
-Her motivation for the lesson is that she suffered from imposter syndrome when she moved from Germany to the US.
+The speaker today was Micha Goebig who spoke about impostor syndrome.
+Her motivation for the lesson is that she suffered from impostor syndrome when she moved from Germany to the US.

 "I just look at all these people, and I think, what the heck am I doing here?..." -Neil Armstrong

 Micha explained that 70% of people experience impostor syndrome at some point in their lives.
 Something that stood out to me was when she asked who suffers from it and many of us responded "yes".

-There are 4 types of impotors:
+There are 4 types of impostors:

 **Perfectionist** - ...if I can't deliver 100% quality 100% of the time.